haraka/Haraka/docs/CoreConfig.md

   Can contain either a number or a string.
 See the top of logger.js for the different levels available.

+* logformat

+  Can contain either be LOGFMTDEFAULT for the default log format or LOGFMTLOGFMT for the logfmt format.

 * smtp.yaml or smtp.json

 If either of these files exist then they are loaded first after loglevel.